-You should schedule a visit with your assigned PCP soon after enrollment to start a relationship.
-Your doctor can screen you for your health care needs.
 When you contact your doctor's office to make your appointment, ask the following questions.
 These questions will help prepare you for future visits.
-If you write the answers here, they will be handy when you need them:
+You can write the answers here, if you choose, so they are handy when you need them.

 What are your office hours?
 Do you see patients on the weekends or at night?

-Will you talk to me about my problems over the phone Is there anyone else that works with you that can help me if you are not available?
-Who should I contact if you are closed and I have an urgent situation? , How long do I have to wait for an appointment?
+Will you talk to me about my problems over the phone?
+Is there anyone else that works with you that can help me if you are not available? · · · · · · · · · · · · · · · · · · · Who should I contact if you are closed and I have an urgent situation? , How long do I have to wait for an appointment?